Additional domain properties

 Retry mechanism

-Runtime updating of domain configurations
+Runtime domain updates

 Domain refresh and runtime domain updates are enabled only after the domain is successfully initialized at startup.